Find out how we can help.

-At Lustre we always like to give you some important points to consider…, so please bear these in mind when planning a site investigation during the winter months.
+At Lustre we always like to proactively prevent delays, so we have come up with our top 5 Challenges for Winter Working when planning a site investigation during the winter months.

-2) Once on-site we may have to deal with frozen water pipes, frozen ground, additional clearance works, mechanical issues and less daylight especially during mid-winter.
-This will mean that our investigations may take longer.
+2) Less daylight hours during mid-winter means that we have less hours to safely work on site.
+Once on-site we may have to deal with frozen water pipes, frozen ground, additional clearance works, and mechanical issues.
+This will mean that our investigations may take longer than during the summer months.

-7) Appropriate clothing is essential for keeping warm whilst on site.
-When the temperatures drop to freezing, you will now see the team at Lustre sporting padded, lined, waterproof ‘Onesie’s’ to stay warm and dry.
+4) Appropriate clothing is essential for keeping warm whilst on site.
+When the temperatures drop to freezing, you will now see the team at Lustre sporting padded, lined, waterproof hi-vis ‘Onesie’s’ to stay warm and dry.

-8) Finally, safety is always our priority, if there is any doubt we consider it better to put off site investigation work until it is safe to travel and dig holes.
-It will be safer, quicker and less costly to wait a few days for the snow to clear…
+5) Finally, safety is always our priority, if there is any doubt we consider it better to reschedule a site investigation until it is safe to travel and dig holes.
+It will often be safer, quicker and less costly to wait a few days for the snow to clear…